ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

 #### /input Endpoint:
-At the our `app.py` file we will implement /input endpoint, which will receive `user_input` at the payload process the input and return bot response.(Will be implemented at the "mplement Component In Conversation Flow" topic.)
+At the our `app.py` file we will implement /input endpoint, which will receive `user_input` at the payload process the input and return bot response.(Will be implemented at the "implement Component In Conversation Flow" topic.)

 ## Choose And Add Component:
 * Access marketplace: [https://marketplace.conversationalcomponents.com/](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace")
-* Choose register component:
+* Choose the 'Register' component:

 ![](./screenshots/use_a_component_with_dialogflow_external/10_register_component.png)